CUUATS/lrtp/content/overview/environment/_index.md

 area and 509,000 people (or 99%) are served by the aquifer.
 A 2009 report from the Illinois State Water Survey shows significant drawndown trends in the Mahomet Aquifer though no shortages are yet predicted1.

+## Ecological Work
+It is important to consider where development of infrastructure for transportation and other land uses will take place because local species often rely on sensitive natural areas like grasslands, woodlands and wetlands.
+In June 2013, there were 13 endangered and nine threatened species living in Champaign County, according to the Illinois Natural Heritage Database (Table 5.4).
+In 2011, land cover within the metropolitan planning area consisted of 80,492 acres of grassland or agricultural use, 30,148 acres of urban landscape, 3,461 acres of woodlands, and 545 acres of wetlands (Figure 5.3).

+Information on woodlands, urban areas, grasslands, and agricultural uses was obtained from aerial photography taken in 2011.
+Wetland information for the Champaign-Urbana Urbanized Area is based on data from the United States Fish and Wildlife Service (USFWS) National Wetland Inventory classification system, as well as from local agencies.
+In order to track preservation (or exploitation) of natural systems over time, land cover acreage should be mapped every five years during the development of the LRTP to better account for environmental maintenance efforts.
+Wetlands, in particular, greatly assist in retaining storm water during times of heavy precipitation and work to reduce the effects of regional flooding in addition to providing habitat for specific types of vegetation and animal species not found in other environments.